-Sand reported four findings related to the receipt and disbursement of taxpayer funds.
-They are found on pages 50 through 55 of this report.
-The findings address a lack of segregation of duties, the lack of reconciliations of utility billings, disbursements exceeding budgeted amounts and a deficit fund balance.
+Sand reported five findings related to the receipt and disbursement of taxpayer funds.
+They are found on pages 54 through 60 of this report.
+The findings include a lack of segregation of duties, disbursements exceeding budgeted amounts and a deficit fund balance.
 Sand provided the City with recommendations to address each of the findings.

-Each of the four findings discussed above pertaining to the City are repeated from the prior year.
+All of the findings discussed above pertaining to the City are repeated from the prior year.
 The City Council has a fiduciary responsibility to provide oversight of the City's operations and financial transactions.
 Oversight is typically defined as the "watchful and responsible care" a governing body exercises in its fiduciary capacity.

-A copy of the audit report is available for review on the Auditor of State's web site at Audit Reports - Auditor of State.
+A copy of the audit report is available for review on the Auditor of State's website at Audit Reports - Auditor of State.